-Were we or any of our branches to become insolvent, insolvency proceedings would take place and be governed by local insolvency law in our jurisdiction or the jurisdiction of such branches.
+Were we to become insolvent, insolvency proceedings would take place and be governed by local insolvency law in our jurisdiction.
 Under relevant local insolvency law, securities that we held on behalf of clients would not form part of our estate on insolvency for distribution to creditors, provided that they remained the property of the clients.
 Rather, they would be deliverable to clients in accordance with each client's proprietary interests in the securities.